vishalsingh2972/React-JS/Namaste React/E1-Inception/assignments/Answers.md

 </ul>
 ```

->Numbering: Use $ to indicate a number that should be incremented in each subsequent item
+:writing_hand: Numbering: Use $ to indicate a number that should be incremented in each subsequent item
 - `div>ul>li.item$*3` gives : (would generate an list with 3 list items with classes item1, item2, and item3)
 ```sh
 <div>